jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ## Syntax Caveats of Controlling Loops
 In addition to the basics of controlling loops, there are some caveats to be aware of.
 See the examples below for an illustration of what to look out for.

-Variable initiatlization.
+Variable initialization.
 Below you may see a strange syntax with an empty space before the `;` within the for loop's counter arguments.
-The empty space is actually ok, and the `i` var does not need to be initiatlized, but the `;` must be present.
-Above, you will see that this is because `i` has already been initiatlized with the zero value.
+The empty space is actually ok, and the `i` var does not need to be initialized, but the `;` must be present.
+Above, you will see that this is because `i` has already been initialized with the zero value.

 **Example**
 ```javascript